AI Diagnostics

 Can AI replace a mechanic for diagnosing cars?

 No. AI is a diagnostic assistant, not a replacement.
 It cannot feel a vibration, smell burning coolant, or physically test a circuit.
-What AI does well is process large amounts of data faster than any human — cross-referencing thousands of TSBs and known failures in seconds.
+What AI does well is search for platform-specific known issues faster than any human and walk you through a logical diagnostic process.
 The technician still makes the final call and performs the physical diagnosis.

 Is ChatGPT good for automotive diagnostics?

 General-purpose AI like ChatGPT can provide basic information, but it was not built for automotive diagnostics.
-It does not search live TSB databases, does not know pattern failures by VIN, and frequently generates plausible-sounding but incorrect repair steps.
-Purpose-built automotive AI tools are significantly more reliable because they are designed around real diagnostic workflows.
+It relies entirely on its training data, does not search the web for platform-specific known issues, and frequently generates plausible-sounding but incorrect repair steps.
+Purpose-built automotive AI tools are significantly more reliable because they search live data and are designed around real diagnostic workflows.

 How accurate is AI automotive diagnostics?

 Accuracy depends entirely on the tool.
 Generic AI chatbots have significant accuracy problems with vehicle-specific information.
-Purpose-built diagnostic AI that cross-references TSBs, pattern failures, and manufacturer data is substantially more accurate.
-However, no AI tool is 100% accurate — the technician must always verify the diagnosis with physical testing.
+Purpose-built diagnostic AI that searches live data for platform-specific known issues is substantially more accurate.
+However, no AI tool is 100% accurate — the technician must always verify with physical testing and use the AI as a guide, not a final answer.

 What DTCs can AI help diagnose?